dpstart/obsidian/zettelkasten/%zhangGraphBertOnlyAttention2020.md

 #### Transformer encoder

 The war vector embeddings, and the positional encodings, are summed to buld the inital node represantion.
-Thi
+This is then fed to a standard transformer encoder.
+The difference from the original transformer here is that we only want to computed the represantion for the central node in the subgraph.
+Thus, a final *Fusion* step will average the  represantion of all nodes , which defines the final state of the target nodes.

+#### Pre-Training
+GraphBERT is pretrained with two tasks: node attribute reconstuction, and graph structure recovery.

+##### Node Raw Attribute Reconstruction

+Once we have the final represantion for the target nodes, this task simply consists in adding a fully-connected layer to reconstruct the original node attributes.

+##### Graph Structure Recovery
+This task is used to capture graph structure information.
+The idea is the following: given two learned node represantion, we can use the cosine similarity between the vectors to approximate some notion of similarity between the nodes.
+In this case, we want the cosine similarity between the represantion to be close to the intimacy score.

+#### Fine-tuning/Transfer

+##### Node classification
+Sim
+##### Graph Clustering

 ### Results